Appizy/appizy-app-embed/src/readme.txt

 == Screenshots ==

-1. Admin overview (access with the "Tools > Appizy" menu) with the list of files and shortcode associated
+1. Admin overview (accessible under "Tools > Appizy").
+List of all applications and the shortcode generator
 2. Example of shortcode in a post
-3. Display of web-calculator inside the post
+3. Basic web-calculator embed
+4. A web-calculator with a toolbar bellow to save the application data

 == Upgrade notice ==